alice42/Dashboard/ Instructions.md

 ## More

-all informations in order to run the porject can be found in the [README.md](https://github.com/alice42/Dashboard/blob/master/README.md)
+all informations in order to run the project can be found in the [README.md](https://github.com/alice42/Dashboard/blob/master/README.md)

 ### Charts